adlnet/xAPI-Spec/xAPI-Data.md

 ### 2.5 Retrieval of Statements

 ###### Description
-A collection of Statements can be retrieved by performing a query on the "statements" endpoint, see [Statement Resource](#stmtapi) for details.
+A collection of Statements can be retrieved by performing a query on the Statements Resource, see [Statement Resource](#stmtapi) for details.

 ###### Details
 The following table shows the data structure for the results of queries on the Statement Resource.
 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>
-	<tr><td>statements</td><td>Array of Statements</td>
+	<tr><td>Statements</td><td>Array of Statements</td>
 		<td>List of Statements.
 If the list returned has been limited (due to pagination),
-			and there are more results, they will be located at the "statements" property within the container located at the IRL provided by the "more" element of this Statement result Object.
+			and there are more results, they will be located at the statements property within the container located at the IRL provided by the more property of this Statement result Object.

-			Where no matching statements are found, this property will contain an empty array.
+			Where no matching Statements are found, this property will contain an empty array.
 		</td>
 		<td>Required</td>
 	</tr>